 "They are indeed our ambassadors abroad, which proves when the going gets tough, the tough get going."

-This, he said, shows that factors such as their improved financial status and increased quality of life means many are "living their dreams" by residing overseas.
+This, he said, shows that factors such as their improved financial status.
+And the increased quality of life means many are "living their dreams" by residing overseas.

-The findings back up an earlier study by the Post Office, which revealed most expats believe they made the right decision leaving the UK and think the reality of living abroad has met their expectations.
+The findings back up an earlier study by the Post Office international payments.
+Which revealed most expats believe they made the right decision leaving the UK.
+And think the reality of living abroad has met their expectations.